tdwg/rs.tdwg.org/process/process-vocabulary.md

 # 3 Creating a column header mapping file

 Because the SDS requires particular properties to be included in term metadata, if the template hand-generated CSV file is used without editing the column headers, a template column header mapping file can be used as well.
 The column header mapping file only needs to be modified if additional property columns are added to the template CSV file.
-This may happen if specialty properties such as `tdwgutility:organizedInClass` are added to the required properties.
+This may happen if specialty properties are added to the required properties.

 Controlled vocabularies contain one or more additional properties that are not found in vocabularies that define properties and classes.
 That includes the controlled value string and may also include a property to indicate that a value has a `broader` relationship to another concept.
 So controlled vocabularies should use one of the template column header mapping file designed for controlled vocabularies.
 Setting the value of `vocab_type` in the configuration section determines whether the mapping template includes mappings for these extra term columns or not.
 See section 2.1.1 for details.